 Powder Coat - Metallics

 Stainless Steel (premium finish)

-Hand Rubbed Steel (premium finish)
+Walnut (premium finish)

 Alan J. Dandron joined the New York-based firm of Mancini Duffy in 1993, advanced to Senior Associate six years later and Principal in 2005.
 Since the beginning of Alan’s tenure at Mancini Duffy, he has led major corporate design projects, cultivating clients such as Oppenheimer Funds, A+D Networks, CIBC World Markets and CIT Group.
 Alan has created furniture products for Tuohy and Halcon, and recently collaborated with Avery Handy to design the Kurve Collection for Martin Brattrud.
 Among his numerous professional activities, Alan served as President of the IIDA, New York Chapter, 2010-2011.

 Avery Miyasato Handy